laravel/forge-docs/src/sites/envoyer.md

 You should now tidy your site directory by ensuring it only contains the `.env` file, along with the `releases`, `current`, and `storage` directories.
 After **ensuring you have backed up anything you need**, you may remove everything else, including any dotfiles and directories such as `.git`, `.gitattributes`, etc.

-Now the the web directory includes `/current`, Forge will recognize your site as being managed by Envoyer in the "Envoyer" panel.
-You can now go ahead and link the two together by selecting the relevant project from the options provided.
+Now that the web directory includes `/current`, Forge will recognize your site as being managed by Envoyer in the "Envoyer" panel.
+You can now link Forge and Envoyer together by selecting the relevant project from the project list.

 ![Link Forge with Envoyer](/img/forge-envoyer-link.png)

-Finally, now that your application runs from the `/current` directory, you should update your scheduler, queue workers and any daemons to ensure they are running from the correct path.
+Finally, now that your application is being served from the `/current` directory, you should update your scheduler, queue workers, and any daemons to ensure they are running from the correct path.

-By following these steps, you can ensure a smooth migration of your Forge site to Envoyer and leverage Envoyer's zero downtime deployment capabilities.